 7. Spend Time on Interview Prep

-You might do better in the career if you go for a Masters in Economics, Applied Statistics or your own domain of Engineering.
+You might do better in your career if you go for a Masters’s in Economics, Applied Statistics, or your own domain of Engineering.
 Check out if Data Science is the right career path for you by using our Free Career Aptitude Test.
-2018 definitely looks promising for the folks who are trying to make it big in the data science domain.
+It is indeed promising for the folks who are trying to make it big in the data science domain.
 But, an analytical brain, a knack for programming, genuine passion, and continuous self-improvement will determine your career as a data scientist.